ethereumjs/ethereumjs-monorepo/README.md

 - [old blog post](https://wanderer.github.io/ethereum/nodejs/code/2014/08/12/running-contracts-with-vm/)

 # BROWSER
-To build for standalone use in the browser install `browserify` and run `npm run build`.
+To build for standalone use in the browser, install `browserify` and check [run-transactions-simple exsample](https://github.com/ethereumjs/ethereumjs-vm/tree/master/examples/run-transactions-simple).
 This will give you a global variable `EthVM` to use.
-The standalone file will be at `./dist/ethereumjs-vm.js`
+The generated file will be at `./examples/run-transactions-simple/build.js`.

 # API
   - [`new VM([opts])`](#new-vmstatetrie-blockchain)